ChainSafe/forest/docs/docs/users/guides/methods_filtering.md

 - `!` at the beginning of the line means that the method is disallowed.
 - `#` at the beginning of the line is a comment and is ignored.
-- no prefix means that the method is allowed.
+- no prefix means that all the methods containing this name are allowed.

-If there is a single allowed method (no prefix), all other methods are disallowed by default.
+If there is a single allowed method (no prefix), all non-matching methods are disallowed by default.

 :::warning
 Some methods have aliases, so you need to filter all of them.
 This is most prominent in the `Filecoin.Eth.*` namespace.
 They are implemented for compatibility with Lotus, see [here](https://github.com/filecoin-project/lotus/blob/a9718c841e1fced8afc6e9fee2db2a2b565acc42/api/eth_aliases.go).